Report an accessibility problem

 I've worked with corrosives before.
 What makes HF and other fluorides special?

-The following compounds and related fluoride compounds release fluoride ions (F-):
+The chemicals below, and related soluble fluoride salts, release fluoride ions (F-):

 • ammonium fluoride (CAS# 12125-01-8)